-The museum is particularly well suited to awards events that comprise a presentation to a seated audience and then a drinks or buffet reception for the guests.
-Our two floors can be used to advantage for these events and we also provide the audio-visual equipment that you need.
-Either cabaret style or theatre style layout can be provided.
+The museum is particularly well suited to awards events that comprise a presentation to a seated audience on the first floor and then a drinks or buffet reception for the guests, on the ground floor.

 We have hosted a number of awards events and the museum lends itself to this type of occasion.
 The first floor is ideal for presentations in front of a seated audience.
 The ground floor is ideal for the social and networking part of the evening that is usually included in the programme.
-The museum is ideal for events attended by 75-125 guests, but we can host up to 150 guests, theatre style, and up to 120, dinner style.
+The museum is ideal for events attended by 75-125 guests, but we can host up to 160 guests, theatre style, and up to 120, dinner style at round tables.

 We are well equipped with in-house audio-visual equipment including projector, public address, wireless roving and lapel microphones, DVD player and more.
 Less common things can be hired for you.
 Audio-visual equipment and furniture supplied by us will be set up by us at the start of the evening.
 We also offer a lectern, speakers' table, and other furniture as required.

 For this type of event we generally undertake all the setting-up and putting-away work for both furniture and audio-visual equipment supplied by us, so the only thing the event organisers need to bring is a laptop, and any displays or pop-up stands you may wish to use.

 If required we can provide bar staff to serve wine that you have purchased yourself, and we offer wine glass hire.
 We don't offer staff to serve or handle food; a caterer should be used for food unless you wish to do that yourself.
 Coat rails are provided free of charge. an attendant can be provided at extra cost if desired, although this is not normally considered necessary.

 Simple decorative lighting is provided free of charge.
 Some additional lighting using up-lighters is available at extra cost.

 Make an enquiry (pop-up window)